kittykatattack/ga/README.md

 - Import and play sounds using a built-in WebAudio API sound manager.
   Control sounds with `play`, `pause`, `stop`, `restart`, and `playFrom` methods.
 Change a sound's `volume` and `pan`.
-- Useful built-in tweening functions like `slide`, `fadeIn` and `fadeOut`.
-- A handful of useful convenience functions: `ease`, `follow`, `angle`, `distance`, `rotateAround`, `rotatePoint`, `wait`, `random` and `contain`.
-Position sprites relative to other sprites using `put`.
+- Conveniently position sprites relative to other sprites using `put`.
 - A universal asset loader to pre-load images, fonts, sounds and JSON data files.
 All popular file formats are supported.
 You can load new assets into the game at any time.
 - An optional `load` state that lets you run actions while assets are loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused canvas-based rendering engine.
-- A plugins.js file full of extra features.
-Just copy/paste the code you want to use into your game.
-Or, if you're not worried about the extra size, just link the whole thing; it's pretty tiny anyway.
+- A `plugins.js` file full of extra tools.
-- A friendly yet powerful "Haiku" style API that's centered on shallow, composable components and requires very little mental overhead to use.
+- A friendly yet powerful "Haiku" style API that's centered on shallow, composable components and requires very little mental overhead to use effectively.
 Get more done writing less code.
+- Ga is totally hackable.
+Overwrite any of its default methods or objects with your own at runtime.
 - Yes, Ga is mobile friendly!
-- Yes, the core `ga.js` engine is less than 6k minified and zipped!
+- Yes, the core `ga.js` engine is less than 6.5k minified and zipped!
   It's all you need to start making any any 2D action, puzzle or strategy game.